×

 Note: Official check-in time at 2:00pm, early check-in subjects to room available.

-Enter the capital through South Gate-the ancient gateway that grabs you with its impressive sandstone carving of four gigantic smiling faces, then continue to Bayon Temple sits at the heart of the capital.
-The temple is incredibly intricate in terms of both its construction and meaning.
-Its masterpiece of 54 standing towers with four huge smiling faces represented the Khmer provinces during the great Khmer empire period.
-Along the outer gallery of the temple figures about 11000 bas-reliefs depicting heroic historical tales as well as scenes of Khmer daily life in that civilization.
+You will visit the last capital of the Khmer Empire, Angkor Thom is literally "Great City" which was established in the early 12th century.
+Enter the capital through South Gate with its impressive sandstone carving, then continue to Bayon Temple sits at the heart of the capital.
+Its masterpiece consists of 54 standing towers with four huge smiling faces, and its outer gallery contains about 11000 bas-reliefs depicting heroic historical tales as well as scenes of Khmer daily life in that civilization.

 • Siem Reap